confluentinc/examples/clients/docs/kafkacat.rst

 #.
 Run ``kafkacat``, writing messages to topic ``test1``, passing in arguments for:

    -  ``-F $HOME/.confluent/java.config``: configuration file for
-      connecting to the Confluent Cloud cluster
+      connecting to the |ccloud| cluster
    -  ``-K ,``: pass key and value, separated by a comma

    .. code-block:: bash